tlee10333/DSA-2024/Sorting/README.md

 Visualizations: [link](https://visualgo.net/en/sorting)

-I also conducted benchmarking and researched AlphaDev, an AI system to optimize sorting on assembly level
+I also conducted benchmarking and researched AlphaDev, an AI system to optimize sorting on assembly level.
+The benchmarking and ALphaDev deep dive are in a pdf in this directory called `Benchmarking Functions.pdf`.
+The Master Theorem screenshots are in the `of subproblems.pdf`